theobio/p5-Bio-SeqWare-Config/README.md

 WARNING: This module is an alpha release, it is subject to future major revisions and API changes.

+# KNOWN KEYS

+The following keys have pre-defined meanings:

+- dbUser

+The user to log into the seqware DBMS as.

+- dbPassword

+The password to authenticated the specified dbuser to the seqware DBMS.

+- dbHost

+The address (IP or domain name) of the server running the seqware DBMS.

+- dbSchema

+The name of the database schema to use in the seqware DBMS.
+Usually "seqware\_meta\_db"

+- seqWareVersion

+The version of this installation of seqware, used in the names of directories when outputing data.

+- seqWareHome

+Where this installation of seqware is, used to find scripts and internal data

+- dataRoot

+The root directory under which all processed data is output to when generated.

+- uploadBamBaseDir

+The root directory under which uploads for BAM files are generated to.
+This is separate from the dataRoot

+- uploadFastqBaseDir

+The root directory under which uploads for FASTQ files are generated to.
+This is separate from the dataRoot and from uploadBamBaseDir.

+- clusterName

+The name of the cluster the data should be run on.

 # CLASS METHODS